RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice/serviceconfigurations.md

 loglevel=%(ENV_LOGLEVEL)s
 ```

 Environment variables may be overridden by using the `environment` configuration property.
-However, only uppercase configuration parameter names, for example, `PYTHONPATH` in a node configuration, can use the values of these override environment variables.
+However, only uppercase configuration parameter names.
+In the following example of a node configuration, the `PYTHONPATH` configuration parameter uses the overriden environment variable.
 ```
 environment=PYTHONPATH=/usr/local/redhawk/core/lib/python
 PYTHONPATH=%(ENV_PYTHONPATH)s